 Parasola plicatilis (Curtis) Redhead, Vilgalys & Hopple - Pleated Inkcap

-Parasola plicatilis - Pleated Inkcap
+Parasola plicatilis - Pleated Inkcap, Hampshire, England

 Commonly referred to as the Pleated Inkcap, and sometimes as the Little Japanese Umbrella, Parasola (formerly Coprinus) plicatilis is a very delicate member of the inkcap group of fungi.
 It occurs in short grass.

-This is one of the many short-lived grassland fungi that appear overnight following rain; the fruitbodies develop, expand, shed their spores and decay within 24 hours and by the next morning there is usually little or no evidence of them ever having existed.
+This is one of the many short-lived grassland fungi that appear overnight following rain; the fruitbodies develop, expand, shed their spores and decay within 24 hours and by the next morning there is usually no evidence of them ever having existed.

 Identification guide